smv1256/smv1256/README.md

 **CURRENT PROJECTS:**
 <br>
+- History final (website w/Next...
+Probs not the best time to experiment but ¯\_(ツ)_/¯)
 - TSA website
     - Chatbot!
 TTS?
-- Portfolio
+- Far too many comps
+- Several clubs, two going to nationals, o.O
+    - Shoot so here's future S. M. V. and I only remember one going to Nationals which means I'm concerned b'cuz this means I'm forgetting something
+    - Also elections for clubs... ._.
 - Harvard certifications [I got one!]
 - Settin' up smthn B)
 - Reassembling stuff
-- Like 4 clubs, two going to nationals, o.O
-    - Shoot so here's future S. M. V. and I only remember one going to Nationals which means I'm concerned b'cuz this means I'm forgetting something
+- Portfolio

+NTS: I visit this page too often, so might as well give a reminder that _finals are next week_ and I've studied _zilch_.

 ---